Oath Keepers: Kelly Meggs

-Meggs lead the Florida chapter and was led the "infamous 'stack' formation of Oath Keepers inside the Capitol" before entering Nancy Pelosi’s office during the January 6 United States Capitol attack.
+Meggs led the Florida chapter and the "infamous 'stack' formation of Oath Keepers inside the Capitol" before entering Nancy Pelosi's office during the January 6 United States Capitol attack.
 He was found guilty of seditious conspiracy at the same trial as Stewart Rhodes in November 2022.

+The Oath Keepers board of directors at one point also included Michele Imburgia, Rex H. McTyeire, John D. Shirley, Steven C. Homan, Jim Ayala, and Jay Stang.

-Participation in the January 6, 2021 Capitol attack
+Participation in the January 6 United States Capitol attack

-Three suspected members of Oath Keepers were federally indicted in January for conspiracy for planning their activities during the 2021 storming of the United States Capitol with six more being added to the indictment in February.
+Three suspected members of Oath Keepers were federally indicted in January 2021 for conspiracy for planning their activities during the attack on the U.S. Capitol, with six more being added to the indictment in February.
 Eight to ten members of the group entered the Capitol wearing paramilitary gear, moving "in an organized and practiced fashion," according to the indictment.
 The group communicated with portable devices, with Watkins messaging to others, "We have a good group.
 We have about 30–40 of us.
 We are sticking together and sticking to the plan."
 Prosecutors alleged one member sent a text message to a member of the anti-government Three Percenters group days before the incursion, suggesting using a boat to ferry a "Quick Response Team" and heavy weapons across the Potomac River to other members already in the Capitol.
 Federal prosecutors were considering whether to pursue charges under the Racketeer Influenced and Corrupt Organizations Act, which is typically used to prosecute organized crime syndicates.

 During the second impeachment trial of former President Trump, House impeachment managers presented an allegation that members of the Oath Keepers participated in efforts to interfere with the 2020 presidential election by discussing "a brazen plan to ferry 'heavy weapons' in a boat across the Potomac River into Washington and began training sessions 'for urban warfare, riot control and rescue operations' well before Election Day."
 Impeachment managers also said that an Oath Keeper member noted that they were "'awaiting direction' from Mr. Trump about how to handle the results of the vote in the days that followed the election," and that another alleged member, Jessica M. Watkins, wrote a text message saying, "[i]f Trump asks me to come, I will."

 Prosecutors claimed in a March 2021 court filing that the group's founder and leader Stewart Rhodes was in contact with participants before, during and after the assault.
 Prosecutors said they recovered encrypted chat messages showing that "individuals, including those alleged to have conspired with [others], were actively planning to use force and violence."
 Under the title "DC OP: Jan 6 21," Rhodes stated in the chats that "quick reaction forces" outside Washington would be ready to respond if necessary and during the assault he directed members to rally on the southeast steps of the Capitol, from where they forcibly entered the building in a military-style "stack" formation.